-YALLA GROUP LIMITED CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Yalla Group Limited
+Yalla Group Limited CLASS ACTION Alert: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Yalla Group Limited

 NEW YORK, Aug.
-20, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Receipts (“ADRs”) of Yalla Group Limited (“Yalla” or the “Company”) (: YALA) from September 30, 2020 through August 9, 2021, inclusive (the “Class Period”).
+23, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Receipts ("ADRs") of Yalla Group Limited ("Yalla" or the "Company") (NYSE: YALA) from September 30, 2020 through August 9, 2021, inclusive (the "Class Period").

 All investors who purchased the ADRs of Yalla Group Limited and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.